 Inflammation is our defence mechanism to encourage blood cells to surge to the injury for protection and healing.
 It becomes a problem when the mechanism doesn’t switch off as he danger passes.
 Permanently switched on inflammation might result in behaviour such as head banging, self-injurious behaviour or eye poking as these might indicate pain.

 Poor detoxification may also be a problem.
 Toxins from foods such as MSG and Aspartame, salicylates; and environmental toxins such as Mercury and aluminium can build up acting like drugs on the brain.
-A little known condition called Pyroluria can also impair detoxification so we do screen most of our clients where the is deemed appropriate.
+A little known condition called Pyroluria can also impair detoxification so we often screen our clients where the is deemed appropriate.
 Please click through the Pyrroluria section for more information and to watch our video.

 Opiate toxicity from inadequate breakdown of gluten (Wheat, Rye, Barley and sometimes Oats), casein (dairy protein), and soy can lead to signs of opiate excess.
 Foggy thinking, insensitivity to pain, opiate addiction and withdrawal or irritability may be the result.
 Paul Shattock and others have written extensively on this subject.
 We will review some of their work as we develop our blog and invite you to join us.